|Overall Rating||Pretty Good|

 Powder: The Rocker on the Whammy is pretty mellow.
 It makes for a more stable ride and a fun float in powder but this board runs small for its size so it won’t be ideal even compared to some other rocker boards.
 Still, it’s better than anything you can get in a camber board of this shape and flex.

 Turn Initiation– The Whammy Bar’s ultra-loose ultra catch-free ride comes with a cost and that turns initiation.
-Its very loose and any turn feels more often like a slide.
+It is very loose and any turn feel more often like a slide.
 We rode this board in good and hard conditions but both days it was difficult to turn.
-It’s not that its hard to get from edge to edge.
+It’s not that it’s hard to get from edge to edge.
 That is incredibly easy.
 It’s just that it feels like the rail never grips into the snow to initiate a turn.
 It’s weird that even in some of the Burton demo videos you can see the rider slide more than turn when approaching or landing a jump/jib.
 If you are looking for a wide radius semi carvy turn every now and then after a few jibs you will have to look elsewhere because this is made to slide.

 Speed: We were on a moderate hardpack that was scraped away to create a bit of a loose layer between it.
 The Whammy is very typical of most Burton Rocker boards.
 The minute you pick up any bit of speed you begin to feel the chatter.
 It even creates a little noise.
 We aren’t talking about bombing a hill but just picking up speed from the chair to the park.

 Uneven Terrain: This soft v bent board handles uneven terrain at slow speeds very well.